-The Housing Authority of the City of New Britain is a Section 8 and Public Housing Public Housing Agency in New Britain, Connecticut.
+Housing Authority of the City of New Britain is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 More information about Housing Authority of the City of New Britain can be found on its website at http://www.nbhact.org/.

-As of the most recent VMS report, Housing Authority of the City of New Britain manages 783 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of New Britain manages 742 active Housing Choice Vouchers.

 |Standard||Family Unification||Ported Out||Non-Elderly Disabled|